 What is the Party Wagon?

-The Party Wagon is a 16' covered trailer that consists of a wide variety of games, tables and chairs to host a wonderful neighborhood block party.
+The Party Wagon is a 16' covered trailer that consists of a wide variety of games, 6 six foot tables and 40 folding chairs to host a wonderful neighborhood block party.
 You may also reserve the Party Wagon for an individual gathering such as wedding, graduation or family reunion.
 Rental fees do apply.
 Only residents who live within city limits are able to rent the party wagon.
 This does not include residents who live in surrounding townships.
-Please contact Kristin at (651) 480-6182 for more information on the Party Wagon.
+Please contact Hastings Parks and Recreation (651) 480-6182 for more information on the Party Wagon.
+Party Wagon Rental forms can be found on our website under 'Reservations'

 Do the rinks or warming houses close due to weather?